Which Business is Best For an E2 Visa?

 Healthcare Companies Qualify for E2 Visa

 In South Florida, healthcare companies are always in very high demand and make excellent investments for astute business owners or investors.
 Examples of healthcare companies that qualify for an E2 Visa include home healthcare companies, physical therapy centers, nurse registries, and durable medical equipment companies.
-Healthcare companies typically have a large amount of goodwill (or non-tangible assets) by virtue of their valuable licenses and their ability to bill insurance carriers.
-The valuable licenses and established relationships with patients or referring physicians costs a great deal of time and money, thus creating a ‘bonafide’ profit-seeking enterprise.
+Healthcare companies typically have a large amount of goodwill (or non-tangible assets) by virtue of their valuable licenses, patient base, referral sources, and insurance contracts.
+The valuable licenses and established relationships with patients or referring physicians are often established profit-centers, thus creating a ‘bonafide’ profit-seeking enterprise.

 • Some healthcare companies are start-up opportunities without any reportable sales or profits.